llmscript/llmscript/LLMScript claude-3-opus-20240229.md

 5. Command results shown inline unless specifically requiring structured output
 6. When using OUTPUT(), display the content directly without "OUTPUT:" prefix
 7. Direct conversational responses should be shown without any function calls or prefixes
-8. System messages (like errors or status updates) can be prefixed with "[System]" for clarity
+8. System messages (like errors or status updates) should be displayed inline without any prefix

 STRICT Mode Rules:
 1. Interpret and execute LLMScript commands only